andrewdavidsmith/transferase/README.md

 dnmtools xcounts -z -o SRX012345.xsym.gz -c hg38.fa -v SRX012345.sym
 ```
 Once again, be sure to always use the same `hg38.fa` file.
 A hash
-function will be used internally to `mxe` to ensure that the index
+function will be used internally to `xfrase` to ensure that the index
 and methylome files correspond to the same reference genome file.

 ## Run the `lookup` command locally